Valentine’s Day is right around the corner, and you may be getting ready for some big fat kisses to come your way.

 - Drink plenty of water!
 This helps to rinse away food particles, and staying hydrated is good for fresh clean breath.

 - See you dentist on a regular basis and call immediately if you suspect there are any problems with your oral condition.

-Here at the Rosemont office of Dr. David Dillon, we want to have a kissable February 14th and a lifetime of excellent dental health.
-If you have any questions or need to set up an appointment, please give us a call at 610-525-5497.
+At the private dentist office of Dr. David Dillon in Bryn Mawr, we want you to have a kissable February 14th and a lifetime of excellent dental health.
+If you have any questions or need to set up an appointment for teeth whitening services and other, please give us a call at 610-991-7844.
 We are here for you!

 Dillon Family Dentistry, 1084 East Lancaster Ave Rosemont PA 19010, Phone Number: 610-228-0329